HERO-KUN/PAGER_WEB_MEMORY/README.md

 - __pager.removePage(position)__ : removes a given position's page
   - position - number : position where remove to
   - NOTE : pager must have at least 1 page. if you try to remove last one page, error will occur.
-- __pager.addPageListener(listener)__ : adds a page change listener to pager.
+- __pager.addListener(type, listener)__ : adds a page change listener to pager.
+  - type - number : one of these values in pager object -> LISTENER_TYPE_PAGE, LISTENER_TYPE_PAGE_SET, LISTENER_TYPE_SCROLL
   - listener - function : function to execute when page changed.
-- __pager.removePageListener(listener)__ : removes a page change listener from pager.
+- __pager.removeListener(type, listener)__ : removes a page change listener from pager.
+  - type - number : same as addListener's type.
   - listener - function : function to remove from pager.
-- __pager.removeAllPageListener()__ : removes all page listeners from pager.
+- __pager.removeAllListener(type)__ : removes all page listeners from pager.
-- __pager.addScrollListener(listener)__ : adds a scroll change listener to pager.
-  - listener - function : function to execute when pager scroll changed.
-  - NOTE - you can use this function to create page indicator!
-- __pager.removeScrollListener(listener)__ : removes a scroll change listener from pager.
-  - listener - function : function to remove from pager.
+  - type - number : same as addListener's type.
-- __pager.removeAllScrollListener()__ : removes all scroll listeners from pager.
 - __pager.setPageTransitionMethod(method)__ : set custom transition method to pager.
   - method - object : object that contains custom transition methods. see below section for more information.